When is Dancing on Ice 2020 on TV?

 - Jessica Hatfield

-Outdated fan favorite Sylvain Longchambon will solely seem as a reserve skater this yr., Alex Murphy, who was initially partnered with Michael Barrymore, is now a reserve skater.
-You could find out extra in regards to the skating professionals right here.
+Previous fan favorite Sylvain Longchambon will solely seem as a reserve skater this yr., Alex Murphy, who was initially partnered with Michael Barrymore, is now a reserve skater.
+You’ll find out extra in regards to the skating professionals right here.

 When will the celebrities be paired with the professionals?

-All pairings had been revealed throughout a particular Dancing on Ice Christmas present, that aired on ITV this festive interval.
+All pairings have been revealed throughout a particular Dancing on Ice Christmas present, that aired on ITV this festive interval.

 The place is Dancing on Ice filmed?
 Can I get tickets for dwell exhibits?

-When Dancing on Ice was revived in 2018, a purpose-built rink at RAF Bovingdon, Hertfordshire was constructed, which is the place the dwell exhibits are actually filmed.
+When Dancing on Ice was revived in 2018, a purpose-built rink at RAF Bovingdon, Hertfordshire was constructed, which is the place the dwell exhibits at the moment are filmed.

-Tickets can be found totally free from SRO Audiences – comply with this hyperlink to register.
+Tickets can be found at no cost from SRO Audiences – comply with this hyperlink to register.

 Will Dancing on Ice characteristic same-sex ?

-The present is ready to make historical past in 2020, as Dancing on Ice will characteristic it’s very first same-sex couple.
+The present is about to make historical past in 2020, as Dancing on Ice will characteristic it’s very first same-sex couple.

 It has been reported that Matt Evers has been partnered with H from Steps after the singer requested to be in a same-sex pairing.

-“After conversations with the Dancing on Ice production team, H enquired as to the possibility of being paired with a male pro skater,” a supply advised The Solar.
+“After conversations with the Dancing on Ice production team, H enquired as to the possibility of being paired with a male pro skater,” a supply informed The Solar.

-“Bosses at Dancing on Ice are totally supportive of a same-sex partnership, so this yr H can be paired with Matt.
+“Bosses at Dancing on Ice are absolutely supportive of a same-sex partnership, so this yr H shall be paired with Matt.

 “It’s a huge moment in TV history.
 A lot of viewers will be watching and the hope is it might set a trend.”